Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 4.4 Strong support with a slightly more buoyant character
+Support 4.4 Firm with more lift

-Motion Isolation 3.8 More partner feel due to the livelier response
+Motion Isolation 3.8 Most partner feel here

-Edge Support 4.2 Confident perimeter feel for sitting and sleep
+Edge Support 4.2 Confident perimeter feel

-Durability 4.3 Materials and structure felt resilient over time
+Durability 4.3 Materials felt resilient

 Compare Performance Scores of These Mattresses